 I like to think of this homemade orange creamsicle magic shell as the classier big sis of the chocolate fudge version (although I have nothing against that version!).

 Plus, I’m sort of infatuated with this flavor combination.
-I’ve done orange creamsicle buttercream frosting, orange creamsicle sugar cookie bars, orange creamsicle popsicles, and orange creamsicle popcorn so this ice cream topping is a natural next step.
+I’ve done orange creamsicle buttercream frosting, orange creamsicle sugar cookie bars, and orange creamsicle popsicles, so this ice cream topping is a natural next step.

 Orange creamsicle magic shell is made with smooth white chocolate, orange zest, and those flecks of vanilla bean that I love so much.
 You can make it in the microwave in about 5 minutes.
 It’s pretty to look at and it even tastes pretty.